marcosegborges/ffmpeg/readme.md

 ## Keeping the Aspect Ratio

 As you can see, the aspect ratio is not the same as in the original image, so the image appears stretched.
-If we'd like to keep the aspect ratio, we need to specify only one component, either `width` or `height` and set the other component to `-1`:
+If we would like to keep the aspect ratio, we need to specify only one component, either `width` or `height` and set the other component to `-1`:

 ```
 ffmpeg -i video.m4v -vf scale=480:-1 gif_3.gif